equalitie/deflect/README.md

 ## Who is it for?
 Civil society organisations wanting to defend their and their partners' web sites at reasonable cost, with trustworthy software and while safeguarding privacy.
 Many organisations have emphasised the importance not to sacrifice privacy for DDoS protection.
 By running your own Deflect, there will be no third-party middleman to your web traffic.

-Deflect integrates a user-friendly web-based dashboard for both users and system administrators.
-It therefore makes it easier to set up a commercial, user-oriented DDoS protection service.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">